 Q: How does fractional skin resurfacing work?

-Fractional skin resurfacing is a technique that has been around for a while, and is proven effective at treating certain kinds of skin conditions.
+Fractional skin resurfacing like Fraxel and Active/Deep FX is a technique that has been around for a while, and is proven effective at treating certain kinds of skin conditions.
 It works by heating isolated areas of skin in order to cause fresh skin regeneration and stimulate the production of collagen.
 Essentially, fractional skin resurfacing provides the catalyst for your body to repair its own skin, helping many people achieve younger-looking, smoother, more even skin.

 Q: What is the difference between ablative and non-ablative lasers?